What doctoral studies can I undertake at Crawford?

 Public Policy or Political Science and International Relations

 Students studying a PhD program in the Public Policy or Political Science and International Relations fields are required to complete the Postgraduate Training in Politics and Policy Program, which is jointly organised by the Crawford School and the School of Politics and International Relations in the College of Arts and Social Sciences.
-The training is comprised of Research Design (12 units, Semester 1, offered by Crawford) and Research Methods (6 units, Semester 2, offered by the School of Politics and International Relations).
+Required coursework: Research Design POGO9096 (12 units, Semester 1, offered by Crawford.
 Students may also be asked to undertake additional courses if their supervisor considers it necessary.

 Students must achieve an average grade of Distinction in order to commence dissertation research.
 The coursework requirements may be fulfilled through a set of equivalent ANU-wide courses.